Top Irish chocolates and European favorites. Did you know only the Swiss eat more chocolate per head than the Irish?

 Here are IrishCentral’s top list of chocolates from around the world that you really must sample.

-Friis-Holm describe themselves as an artisanal company who are all about quality and sustainability.
+Friis-Holm describes themselves as an artisanal company who is all about quality and sustainability.
 The International Chocolate Awards agree, awarding them the World Gold Prize in 2013 for their Dark Milk Chocolate Bar.

 If you ever do leave your heart in San Francisco it will be over See’s Candies.
 Founded 90 years ago in Los Angeles and a success story ever since, See’s offers exceptional quality and value and are among the best chocolates we’ve ever sampled.